To be considered before Purchasing a Home in Spain

 have been significant amendments to the point there has been a de facto coastal law amnesty.

-If you are buying to rent the property out, either as short or long-term, make sure the region of Spain in
+If you are buying to rent the property out, either in the short or long-term, make sure the region of Spain in

 which you are buying allows for this.
 Some regions, i.e. Balearic Islands, have stringent regulations